polymode/polymode/modes/readme.md

 ### Initialization of polymodes

-When called, `poly-XXX-mode` (created with `define-polymode`) clones `pm-poly/XXX` object and calls `pm-initialize` on it.

-`pm-initialize` is generic and the actuall initialization depends on concrete type of the `pm-polymode` object.
-These are the common steps:
+When called, `poly-XXX-mode` (created with `define-polymode`) clones `pm-poly/XXX` object and calls `pm-initialize` generic on it.
+The actual initialization depends on concrete type of the `pm-polymode` object but these are the common steps:

    1. assign the config object into local `pm/polymode` variable
    2. clone the `pm-chunkmode` object specified by `:hostmode` slot of